Gobi1616/School_District_Analysis/README.md

  ![image](https://user-images.githubusercontent.com/82549869/119054297-658df580-b995-11eb-8815-a821729313a7.png)

-### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### - Replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools.

+### - Rreplacing the ninth-grade scores affect the following:

   ### Math Scores by Grade
    - A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.

   A table of Math Scores by Grade looks as follows:

   ### Reading Scores by Grade
   - A table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.

   A table of Reading Scores by Grade looks as follows:

   ### Scores by School Spending
   - A table that breaks down school performances based on average Spending Ranges (Per Student), and 4 reasonable bins to group school spending was created.The table includes each of the following:
     - Average Math Score
     - Average Reading Score